 I couldn't help but notice how familiar this all felt.
 Not the beat of the notes or my struggle to read the music, but the innate desire to dismiss something challenging and the resistance to lean into the uncomfortable.
 It was always there, faithfully adjusting its tune to the situation and growing louder with ease when life felt hard.

-As a thirteen-year-old it had me closing the fall over the black and white piano keys.
-As a newlywed it had me hurrying through the measures like I knew what I was doing.
-When I struggled with infertility it kept me from practicing vulnerability for fear of the notes that fell flat.
-As I walked through life it had a way to make rely on my ear alone to mimic the notes of someone else.
+As a thirteen-year-old, it had me closing the fall over the black and white piano keys.
+As a newlywed, it had me hurrying through the measures like I knew what I was doing.
+When I struggled with infertility, it kept me from practicing vulnerability for fear of the notes that fell flat.
+As I walked through life, it had a way that made me rely on my ear alone, mimicking the notes of someone else.

 Even now, as a mother, it had me wanting to force the tune my own way.
 As a pastor's wife, it had me wanting to call it good and move on.
 As a writer, it had me wondering and contemplating if there was even a point in trying.

-My fingers struck a chord and I started to recognize the tune; almost like I'd known it all along.
-The notes registered with my fingers, connecting with my mind and my heart, and the measures I didn’t know started making sense.
+My fingers struck a chord, and I started to recognize the tune, almost like I'd known it all along.
+The notes registered with my fingers, connecting with my mind and heart, and the measures I didn’t know started making sense.

-If I never wrestled with my fumbling fingers and defaults, or simply quit showing up to practice, my song would be left to accumulate dust.
+If I never wrestled with my fumbling fingers and defaults or quit showing up to practice, my song would be left to accumulate dust.
 Existing, but silent.

 It was written to be played, and I was the one to play it.

 As the notes pieced together from the sheet music to my head and through my hands, my heart lifted.
-After all these years I was actually getting it.
-The measures that gave me so much trouble long ago were finally making sense and I was playing them as if my fingers were made to hit these exact notes today.
+After all these years, I was actually getting it.
+The measures that gave me so much trouble long ago were finally making sense, and I played them as if my fingers were made to hit these exact notes today.

-Finally, I could read the music that was once impossible to see differently and I played a part in my own song that I never played before.
+Finally, I could read the impossible music I never thought I could see differently, and I played a part in my own song that I never played before.